openshift/enhancements/enhancements/mcd-reboot-exceptions.md

 ## Summary

 A node's configuration is managed by the MCO.
-When the configuation is changed by the system or an admin, the MCO and MCD write a new version of the file to disk and reboot the system to ensure it is applied.
+When the configuation is changed by the system or an admin, the MCO causes the MCD to write a new version of the file to disk and reboot the system to ensure it is applied.

 This proposal is to allow drain and reboot to be optional and independant actions, to implement the ability to restart a systemd service, and to add a